 Jimi Hendrix was an icon of 1960s rock & roll culture and is still lauded as one of the greatest guitarists of the 20th century.
 When the legend died at the age of 27 in 1970 he had crippling debts and little in the bank.
 However, with the passing of time the value of his estate has grown to an astonishing $175 million.

 Hendrix is an example of celebrities who become much more lucrative after their passing and has gone on to sell 24 million albums.
-Despite this huge revenue potential he did not leave a will and as a result the battle over his estate has continued for over 30 years regarding trademarking and licencing, particularly relating to the use of the star’s image in advertising.
+Despite this huge revenue potential he did not leave a will and as a result the battle over his estate has continued for over 30 years regarding trademarking and licensing, particularly relating to the use of the star’s image in advertising.
 Over the years the Jimi Hendrix estate has entered into licensing agreements for a variety of products including clothing, luggage, food, drinks and collectibles bearing the name of the late music icon.

-A series of suits since then have centred on whether the Hendrix estate should possess sole rights to the late singer’s image or signature in relation to the endorsement of products.
+A series of lawsuits since then have centred on whether the Hendrix estate should possess sole rights to the late singer’s image or signature in relation to the endorsement of products.
 Leon has argued that “no right of publicity” descended as Jimi Hendrix died without a will in 1970, and thus the estate had no right to stop him or anyone else from using Jimi Hendrix’s name, likeness and image on their products.
 As of now these battles are ongoing, more than fifty years after Jimi Hendrix’s passing.
 This turmoil could have been avoided if Hendrix had made proper provision in a Will.